Part-DB/Part-DB-server/docs/usage/information_provider_system.md

 You have to create an account at Mouser and register for an API key for the Search API on the [Mouser API page](https://www.mouser.de/api-home/).
 You will receive an API token, which you have to put in the Part-DB env configuration (see below):
-At the registration you choose a country, language and currency in which you want to get the results.
+At the registration you choose a country, language, and currency in which you want to get the results.

 *Attention*: Currently (January 2024) the mouser API seems to be somewhat broken, in the way that it does not return any information about datasheets and part specifications.
 Therefore Part-DB can not retrieve them, even if they are shown at the mouser page.
-See [issue #503](https://github.com/Part-DB/Part-DB-server/issues/503) for more infos.
+See [issue #503](https://github.com/Part-DB/Part-DB-server/issues/503) for more info.

 Following env configuration options are available: